lukasbach/obsidian-file-order/README.md

 # File Order Obsidian Plugin

-Use number-prefixes in your file names to define a custom order, and use drag-and-drop in the file explorer to update that order.
+> Use number-prefixes in your file names to define a custom order, and use drag-and-drop in the file explorer to update that order.

+- Find the Plugin "File Order" in the community plugin list in obsidian to install.

 To use, after installation you can right-click on any folder or item and click on "Reorder items" to open the reorder dialog.
 There, you can drag and drop items